azhan3/Fractal_Visualizer/Planning/Algorithms/Backend.md

-Backend Verticle Pseudocode:
+org.backend.Backend Verticle Pseudocode:

 1. Import the required libraries and classes.

-2. Define the Backend class that extends AbstractVerticle.
+2. Define the org.backend.Backend class that extends AbstractVerticle.

 3. Override the start() method:
     4. Create a Router instance for handling HTTP requests.